joelcox22/app/README.md

 This same pattern could easily be extended to prepare a AWS CDK application and to translate the features into relevant CDK constructs, however for simplicity of this POC, at this stage I'm only focusing on Kubernetes.

+## Why Deno and JSR?

+Deno2 + JSR is awesome, and I think it's the future of the javascript ecosystem.

+Everything I've setup here that relies on deno or JSR can be done with plain node/npm, it'd just be a bit harder than it is with deno.

+This is just a POC - future work in this space could commit to deno, or commit to avoiding using deno and tools like esbuild instead of deno compile, and still be entirely feasible.